 For more information, click here.

-- Why is it important to open a mySocial Security account, even if you are in your teens?
+- Why is it important to start retirement planning when you are still young?

 - Would it be better for you to start getting benefits early with a smaller monthly payments for more years, or wait for a larger monthly payment over a shorter time period?